csc-training/csc-env-eff/_hands-on/singularity/singularity-tutorial_how_to_get_containers.md

 💬 This tutorial is meant as a brief introduction to get you started.

-☝🏻 When searching the internet for instruction, pay attention that the instructions are for the same version of Singularity that you are using.
-There has been some command syntax changes etc. between the versions, so older instructions may not work with copy-paste.
+☝🏻 When searching the internet for instruction, note that the instructions are for the same version of Apptainer that you are using.
+There has been some command syntax changes, etc., between the versions, so older instructions may not work with copy-paste.
+Also note that Apptainer used to be called Singularity.

-💡 For authoritative instructions see [Singularity documentation](https://sylabs.io/docs/).
+💡 For more details, see [Apptainer documentation]([https://apptainer.org/docs/user/latest/](https://apptainer.org/docs/user/latest/)).